10 Best Pool Privacy Plants to Perfect Your Outdoor Oasis

 chokchaipoomichaiya/Getty Images

-Also known as taro or Colocasia, elephant ear has overly large, heart-shape leaves reminiscent of that familiar pachyderm.
+Also known as taro or Colocasia, the elephant ear plant has large, heart-shaped leaves reminiscent of that familiar pachyderm.
 The tropical jungle-like leaves really stand out, especially in newer cultivars that feature unique colors and variegation.

-In Zones 8-10, elephant ear can be grown in the ground as a landscape plant.
+In Zones 8-10, the elephant ear plant can be grown in the ground as a landscape plant.
 In colder regions, treat it as an annual or potted plant and bring it inside before frost.
-Alternately, you can dig up the tubers and store them in sawdust in a cool, dry basement for the winter, replanting in spring.
+Alternatively, you can dig up the tubers and store them in sawdust in a cool, dry basement for the winter, replanting in spring.

 5 / 10